Skip to content

 The Key is Firewall and the Value is your Network Firewall ARN arn:aws:network-firewall:region:account number:firewall/firewall name.

 For example, you have an interface VPC endpoint with the ID vpce-0013b47d434ae7786 that you can't delete.
-To verify whether Aurora Serverless created the endpoint, do the following:
+To verify whether Aurora Serverless created the endpoint, complete the following steps:

 1. Perform a name lookup on the Aurora Serverless endpoint: